the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 ### LOGI

-EM-806 Implant is required for all Nestors & Guardians.

-**Basic tier skills are a minimum**, you also need to be able to fully online your ship.
+To fly logi with TDF you will need **required tier skills as a minimum**, you also need to be able to **fully online all modules on your ship**.
+Any red skills must be trained before you can fly with the exception of the logi4 onieros fit below:

 - Exception: **TDF_ONI_HQ_STARTER_LOGI4** (Sensor Linking 3, Logistics Cruiser 4 Allowed)

-_"TDF has great affordable starter fits.
-TDF will help you get spacerich, however TDF expects you to upgrade to elite fits ASAP and has SRP to make sure you keep that ship.
-It's only fair to all pilots who have made the effort to upgrade and it improves site times tremendously.
-After you have upgraded, spend the isk any way you want."_
+Logi spots are limited in fleet to 5 or less usually so we recommend getting a DPS ship alongside your logi ship.
+More logi specific requirements and guidance can be found in the [Logi guide](/guide/logi).

 ## Joining TDF's Channel